GOKOP/calculator/readme.md

 #### Visual Studio

-Visual Studio has built-in support for Cmake projects. (you might need to install it) In order to build this project using Visual Studio:
+Visual Studio has built-in support for Cmake projects (you might need to install it).

+In order to build this project using Visual Studio:
 (following instructions from [here](https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=msvc-170))

-1. Open the main project folder (with CMakeLists.txt) in Visual Studio
+1. Open the main project folder (containing CMakeLists.txt) in Visual Studio
 2. Wait for Visual Studio to sort Cmake out
 3. Switch the solution explorer to CMake targets view
 4. Build the `calc` target.